sho373/CodingChallenge/README.md

 # CodingChallenge

-This repository is used to collect coding challenges mostly based on the work of The coding Train. (https://thecodingtrain.com/)
+This repository is used to collect coding challenges mostly based on Daniel Shiffman's works from [The Coding Train](https://thecodingtrain.com/)